bekk/bekk-christmas/post/kotlin/sealed-classes.md

 Another important benefit we get from using `when` expressions, is `smartcast`.
 When the `paymentMethod` matches one of the `is` statements - we can use the object directly without the need for explicit casting.

 ## Summary
 Sealed classes gives us a new tool for creating cleaner and better data models.
-By by utilizing sealed classes with the `when` expression, the compiler will also help us to handle all possible values.
+By utilizing sealed classes with the `when` expression, the compiler will also help us to handle all possible values.
 Even though this sometimes might feel cumbersome, it will definitely make the code more solid and more maintainable.